Pigs’n’Prawns Day 2025

-For just $10 per adult (kids enter free), guests can enjoy five thrilling pig races, fresh local
+For just $10 per adult (kids enter free), guests enjoyed five thrilling pig races, fresh local

 prawns, and live music by local favourites Incognito.